magomimmo/modern-cljs/doc/tutorial-09.md

-As you can see, when a click event is raised, the corresponding event handler calls the XHR object and registers a callback function, which will be notified with the response.
+As you can see, when a click event is raised, the corresponding event handler calls the XHR object and registers a callback function, which will be later notified with the response.
 The XHR object creates the http request and sends it to the web server which selects and calls the appropriate server-side handler (i.e., application logic).
 The server-side handler then returns the response to the XHR object which parses the response and notifies the registered callback.
 The callback function then manipulates the DOM and/or the CSS of the page to be shown by the browser to the user.

 # No Ajax, no party